 At Tambopata Ecolodge, through our ecotourism based conservation model we conserve and protect our own Private Conservation Area, as well as inviting travelers from all over the world to our eco-lodge to enjoy the many wonders of the adjacent Tambopata National Reserve.
 Out of respect for the natural environment we help to protect, we do not offer fishing activities or adventure activities such as zip lining or kayaking.
 We want our guests to come and appreciate nature in untouched forests, where Amazon fauna and flora can live undisturbed and in complete safety.

-One of the most spectacular sights in the Amazon is just a fascinating three-hour boat ride from Tambopata Ecolodge.
+One of the most spectacular sights in the Amazon basin is just a fascinating three-hour boat ride from Tambopata Ecolodge.
 Here hundreds of parrots and macaws from at least 10 species come together every day to feed, creating a spectacle of color and sound like no other in the natural world.
-Biologists have found that some macaws fly over 100 kilometers to feed on the mineral deposits essential to their diet.
-(Read more about avian clay licks here).
+Biologists working in the Tambopata area have found that some macaws fly over 100 kilometers to feed on these mineral deposits essential to their diet.

-In their free time, guests can choose from a number of options, including:
+In their free time, our guests can choose from a number of options, including: